 Collection Setup

-A practical system for organizing PSA slabs by set, grade, language, theme, or personal favorites using a digital collection app.
+A practical system for organizing PSA slabs by set, grade, language, theme, value, and personal favorites.

 A graded card collection feels small until it suddenly does not.
 Ten slabs are easy to remember.
 Fifty slabs start to blur together.